-Note: The schedule is subject to change and you will be notified about changes through one or all of the following methods: announcements on Brightspace and email.
-This course will be administered through online assignments, quizzes, and group discussions.
+Note: The schedule is subject to change and you will be notified about changes through one or all of the following methods: announcement in class, email, or Brightspace.
+This course will be administered by alternating face-to-face and online instruction on a weekly basis.
+The class will meet face-to-face one time per week.
 Online participation will be required on a weekly basis.